 In the previous lesson, we explained that breakouts happen when the price is contained within a price range and then leaves the range with a strong directional movement.
 In this lesson, we are going to use real historical price data to show why there is good reason for traders to pay attention to breakouts and use them as tools to help find profit in the Forex market.Start this Lesson

 In the previous lesson, we explained that long-term directional breakouts in the most traded Forex currency pairs tend to move more in the direction of the breakout over the next day than against it.
-In this lesson, we are going to discuss how traders typically try to capture this edge on a practical level, using the classic breakout method.Start this Lesson
+In this lesson, we are going to discuss how traders typically try to capture this edge on a practical level, using the classic breakout trading method with the best breakout strategy.Start this Lesson

 Once you’ve mastered standard breakout trading methods, you’ll be ready for the more advanced techniques, and these are what we focus on in this lesson as we conclude the course.
 Here we show a few useful tricks for finding better breakout trade entries, such as waiting for confirmations or a pull-back to a better entry zone.
 Applying hard stop loss orders to scale out of losing trades can also improve profitability.
 The appropriate uses of trailing stops and time-based exits are also covered.Start this Lesson